Finding cheap office space: Key considerations

 Central London really is a world leader when it comes to sky-high rental fees.
 However, a quick search of the offices we have for rent in Soho shows prices can be less than £30 per square foot.
 This represents great value for office space right in the heart of the capital.

 To get a space this cheap you’ve got to go back to basics and do without a few of the features that can ramp up the price of an office.
 Ask yourself do you need features such as meeting rooms, kitchens, showers, lifts and communal areas?
 There’s also the building itself.
-A space in listed building is naturally going to cost more than an office in a perfectly adequate but less remarkable property.
+A space in a listed building is naturally going to cost more than an office in a perfectly adequate but less remarkable property.
 Once you’re inside will it really matter to staff?
 You may also pay more for a room with a view; a further thing to cut out if you want bargain office space.

 How small should you go?